onuralpszr/onuralpszr/README.md

 In addition to my diverse skill set, I am actively contributing and co-maintaner to a computer vision project named [sahi](https://github.com/obss/sahi) is an open-source project that provides a simple and efficient way to perform slicing-based inference for object detection models.
 It is designed to work with various deep learning frameworks and models, making it a versatile tool for computer vision tasks.
 In past I was a co-maintaner to [Supervision](https://supervision.roboflow.com/).
 [Supervision](https://supervision.roboflow.com/) is dedicated to crafting reusable computer vision tools tailored to a wide array of needs.
 These projects are embodies my commitment to advancing the field of computer vision, offering robust solutions that empower developers and researchers alike.

-I am also contributing various FLOSS and OSS projects around GitHub/Gitlab/Pagure and other platforms to make everyone and developers lives better.
+I am also contributing various FLOSS and OSS projects around GitHub/Gitlab/Pagure and other platforms to make everyone and developers lives better and nicer

 </p>